 Referred to as a “genius” and a “downtown ringleader” by The New Yorker, Spottiswoode is the son of an American singer and an English clergyman.
 WNYC’s John Schaefer describes him as "one of New York’s more colorful band leaders for more than a decade.”
-For the past twenty years, the Englishman has been the frontman of Spottiswoode & His Enemies, a septet that has become a New York institution.
+For the past twenty two years, the Englishman has been the frontman of Spottiswoode & His Enemies, a septet that has become a New York institution.

 With the band Spottiswoode has released seven acclaimed records, performed numerous Manhattan residencies and toured worldwide from SXSW and Lille Europe to Lincoln Center.
 The band has been profiled on NPR’s Weekend Edition and has been featured on the nationally syndicated radio programs XM Loft, World Cafe and Soundcheck.

 Lost In The City is a swaggering antidote to the band’s sixth and more atmospheric collection, English Dream (2014).
 "A gloriously lush album!"
 (Popdose) "One of the half dozen best albums of 2014."
 (New York Music Daily).
-The album was nominated for an Independent Music Award as the Best Adult Contemporary Album of that year.
+That album was also nominated for an Independent Music Award as the Best Adult Contemporary Album of that year.

 Ironically, Spottiswoode has always bristled at that particular description of the band’s music.
 “We are expressionists!” he pleads.
 Although his songs travel the gamut from raw rock and roll anthems, confessional jazz ballads and gospel-inflected hymns to vaudevillian ditties, and although His Enemies seamlessly switch gears and instruments, there is a distinct signature to Spottiswoode’s work and a compelling emotional unity to the band’s shows.
 WXPN's Dan Reed concurs: "They do something that few bands can do: evoke real emotions, sometimes several different ones in a single song.”
 Paste Magazine describes the live show as “nothing short of transportive!”